amovfx/lifeguide/flaskapp/src/book/static/content/lifeguide/02_autonomy/02_next_mindset/patience.09.md

 There are times when it is appropriate to speak up and show your displeasure.

 Get yourself into as calm of a place as you can when you do speak up.
+But you can still be assertive, just don’t tilt into aggression.
+You don’t want to make other people feel defensive, otherwise they’re unlikely to be open to your point of view.

-A lot of people struggle giving up what they want right now, for what they want the most.
-It's our choice of whom we want to be.
-Be patient, and know that the rewards will come.
+Be patient and know that the rewards of will come your way.

 ###Resources
 Emotional Freedom